 Is There A Natural Treatment For Melasma?

-Melasma is a very common skin disorder, associated with skin discoloration (hyperpigmentation to be exact).
-It causes spots that occur mainly on the cheeks, around the nose, near the mouth and on the forehead.
-The color of the sports can vary from brown to gray, but in fact they are most often described from people affected by the condition as “dirty looking patches”.
+Melasma is a very common skin disorder associated with skin discoloration (hyperpigmentation to be exact).
+It causes spots that occur mainly on the cheeks, around the nose, near the mouth, and the forehead.
+The color of the spots can vary from brown to gray, but in fact, they are most often described by people affected by the condition as dirty-looking patches.

-Hormone imbalance during pregnancy, certain medications, like oral contraceptives, and intense sun exposure can be a trigger or to worsen an already existing condition, however the actual culprits are considered to be the Melanocyte-stimulating hormones that are responsible for the production of the skin’s pigment melatonin.
-The increased level of thsese hormones causes the skin to get darker and in the case of melasma – unevenly, forming spots on the skin’s surface.
+Hormone imbalance during pregnancy, certain medications, like oral contraceptives, and intense sun exposure can trigger or worsen an already existing condition, however, the actual culprits are Melanocyte-stimulating hormones responsible for the production of the skin’s pigment melatonin.
+The increased level of these hormones causes the skin to get darker and in the case of melasma – unevenly, forming spots on the skin’s surface.

 Who Gets Affected?

-The condition affects both sexes, but is more prevalent in women (estrogen and progesterone are considered an underlying cause for the development of Melasma).
-Statistics also show that people with a darker complexion are at higher risk for melasma than people with fair complexion.
+The condition affects both sexes but is more prevalent in women (estrogen and progesterone are considered an underlying cause for the development of Melasma).
+Statistics also show that people with a darker complexion are at higher risk for melasma than people with a fair complexion.

 Prevention Is Better Than Treatment!

-As there are claims that genetic predisposition also plays a role in the occurrence of Melasma, if you have relatives that have the condition, it is an absolute must to invest in good products for sun protection and to make sure to apply them every time you go out (not matter the season and whether it is rainy, cloudy or sunny).
+As there are claims that genetic predisposition also plays a role in the occurrence of Melasma, if you have relatives that have the condition, it is an absolute must to invest in good products for sun protection and make sure to apply them every time you go out (no matter the season).
 Prolonged sun exposure is also not recommended.

 Alternative Treatments For Melasma

-You should also pay attention to regular exfoliation, because by removing mechanically the dead cells from the skin’s surface, you actually “push” your skin to regenerate on its own, which will speed up the entire healing process.
+You should also pay attention to regular exfoliation because by removing the dead cells from the skin’s surface, you actually “push” your skin to regenerate on its own, which will speed up the entire healing process.

 Turmeric powder is another miraculous natural remedy for skin discoloration and redness!
-It is usually used in the form of paste mixed with milk, lemon juice or Aloe Vera (depending on your preferences) and it is applied on the affected area as a mask for 10 minutes.
-Not only that in the long run it will help you reducing the spots, but after every application you will notice your skin is getting brighter and with more glow.
+It is usually used in the form of paste mixed with milk, lemon juice, or Aloe Vera (depending on your preferences), and it is applied to the affected area as a mask for 10 minutes.
+Not only that, in the long run, it will help in reducing the spots, but after every application, you will notice your skin is getting brighter and with more glow.

 Pay Attention To Your Hormones

-As hormone imbalance is one of the most common reasons melasma occurs it is very important to aim at leading balanced and healthy lifestyle and paying attention to your overall mental and physical condition.
-Adopting some common healthy habits can make a huge difference reducing melasma , like taking enough sleep, eating well (lots of fruits and veggies as they are full of antioxidants – key factor for your skin’s well-being), drinking plenty of water, and avoiding situations that stress you out, because your mental state can also lead to fluctuations in your hormone levels.
+As hormone imbalance is one of the most common reasons melasma occurs it is very important to aim at leading a balanced and healthy lifestyle and paying attention to your overall mental and physical condition.
+Adopting some common healthy habits can make a huge difference in reducing melasma, like taking enough sleep, eating well (lots of fruits and veggies as they are full of antioxidants – a key factor for your skin’s well-being), drinking plenty of water, and avoiding situations that stress you out, because your mental state can also lead to fluctuations in your hormone levels.